spider crawling on someone's arm, ready for a spider bite

-To know for sure if you’ve been bitten by a spider, it’s important to know the symptoms so you can get the right treatment.
-The good news is, serious medical complications and deaths from spider bites are not common.
+To know for sure if a spider has bitten you, it’s important to know the symptoms so you can get the right treatment.
+The good news is that serious medical complications and deaths from spider bites are not common.

 It can be hard to figure out which type of spider bit you because it may not be noticed until hours after it happened.
 Spider bites can be similar to a regular bug bite: red, itchy, and inflamed.
 Depending on the type of spider, bite symptoms can range from mild to severe.
 The intensity can depend on the type of spider, the amount of venom injected, and your body’s sensitivity to venom.